-On 1 July 2016 a structured drinks round was introduced into four care homes in the Windsor, Ascot and Maidenhead area in partnership with the local clinical commissioning group.
+On 1 July 2016 a 7-structured drinks round was introduced into four care homes (150 residents) in the Windsor, Ascot and Maidenhead area in partnership with the local clinical commissioning group.
 The aim of this project is to reduce the number of urinary tract infections (UTIs) in care home residents which require antibiotics or admission to hospital.
+Read more on this project in this poster.

 The tests of changes are noted in the PDSA below: